James P. Dunleavy

-James P. Dunleavy (born 1939) is an American politician and jurist from Maine.
+James P. Dunleavy (September 23, 1939 – December 10, 2023) was an American politician and jurist from Maine.
 Dunleavy, a Democrat, served one term in the Maine House of Representatives (1973-1974).
 He represented Presque Isle, Maine.
 After leaving the Legislature, Dunleavy was elected as Judge Probate for Aroostook County.
 Re-elected in 1980, he won the Democratic Party's nomination for Maine's 2nd congressional district in 1982.
 He lost to Republican incumbent Olympia Snowe.

 Dunleavy is a graduate of the University of Maine School of Law, which he attended on scholarship.
 He is married and has seven children.

+Dunleavy died in December 2023 at his home in Presque Isle, Maine, at the age of 84.